codefresh-io/docs.codefresh.io/_docs/administration/audit.md

 toc: true
 ---

-Most entities in CSDP are GitOps-compliant, and fully controlled via the GitOps approach.
+Most entities in Codefresh are GitOps-compliant, and fully controlled via the GitOps approach.

 For information on which entities and how they are controlled, review [access control]({{site.baseurl}}/docs/administration/access-control/).